thomassuedbroecker/absolute-beginner-node-red-flow/documentation/tips/tips.md

 ![](../images/tips-03.gif)

-### Tip 04:	When you imported the Node-RED flow ...
+### Tip 04:	When you imported the example `node-red-flow/basic-flow.json` in your Node-RED instance

 * Ensure you configured the `search index` for the `absolute-beginner` database
 * Ensure you selected